jakob-fyi/ng-adv/demos/03-state-ngrx/ngrx-state/src/assets/markdown/respond-effects.md

 - Effects are basically async actions that typically interact with the data store

-- The shared/markdown-editor contains an effect imlementation that is more complex, because it is using a facade to respond to completed actions.
+- The shared/markdown-editor contains an effect implementation that is more complex, because it is using a facade to respond to completed actions.
 This is used to toggle display of the editor.

 - Use the Mock Markdown Editor to update a Comment of your choice.
 Check the `db.json` file in the root of the project if it has been updated.
 Display of the editor is controlled by `sidepanel.service.ts`